FEBS Constituent Societies

 FEBS brings together the thousands of members of national biochemistry and molecular biology societies in Europe and neighbouring regions.
 FEBS currently has 38 such 'Constituent Societies', comprising 35 Member Societies and 3 Associate Member Societies.
 A delegate from each Member Society, along with the FEBS Executive Committee, forms the FEBS Council.

 Countries with a FEBS Member Society: Armenia, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Israel, Italy, Latvia, Lithuania, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, The Netherlands, Turkey, Ukraine, United Kingdom (with Irish Area Section).

 Countries with a FEBS Associate Member Society: Belarus, Moldova, Morocco.
 (Tunisia will join this list from 1 January 2019.)

 As part of its overall goal of advancing the molecular life sciences, FEBS offers specific programmes of support for Constituent Society events, and support for young scientists of our Constituent Societies.
-Constituent Societies are also able to post Societies News on the FEBS website.
+Constituent Societies are also able to post news on the FEBS Network.

 Joining FEBS Constituent Societies